prof-rossetti/georgetown-opim-557-201710/projects/stock-trading-recommendation-system/checkpoints.md

 If you choose the former approach, walk through each of the checkpoints in order.
 This will allow you to get to what you know you don't know as soon as possible, so you can stop stressing about it.

 If you choose the latter approach, start with Checkpoint 1 and 2.
-Then download an example CSV file from the API and insert it into your workbook.
+Then download an example CSV file from the API and import it into your workbook.
 You can pretend it was produced as a result of Checkpoint 6, and you can immediately skip to Checkpoint 7 and 8.
 Then once you are done, go back and complete Checkpoints 3-6.

 ### Checkpoint 1: Capture User Inputs